8 Working Holiday Mistakes & Pitfalls to Avoid

 4. Not having enough spare funds

 If you’re lucky, you might find a well-paying job soon after you arrive at your destination.
 But anything could happen.
 Before starting your working holiday, you should have enough money to support yourself for at least the first few months.
+(This is often a visa requirement anyway, but it’s probably a good idea to have more than just the bare minimum required to get the visa.)

 5. Lack of flexibility